 from Penzey's Spices, and my preferred vodka, Grey Goose.

-I combed Target for the jars and found a nice small decorative jar for $1 and a nice big Kilner canning jar.
-I liked this one because of the shape and ridges and because it is so large, I will have homemade vanilla forever and ever!
+I combed Target for the jars and found a nice small decorative jar for $1 and a big Kilner canning jar.
+I will have homemade vanilla forever and ever!

-I chose the vanilla beans from Penzey's because they are ginormous, plump, and for the cost, you get your money's worth for sure.
+I chose these vanilla beans in a pinch, as I do prefer them from Penzey's because they are ginormous, plump, and for the cost, you get your money's worth for sure.

 Vanilla extract recipe

-And, I've basically just shared what you will need for making homemade vanilla in 3 easy steps!
+I've just shared what you will need for making homemade vanilla in 3 easy steps!
 Yep.
 That easy.

 - A glass (airtight) jar